jcindavid933/hero-classification/README.md

 # hero-classification
 **Machine Learning for beginners**

+My first small machine learning project outside of class.
+This is a really simple code that deals with a small dataset.

 This is the code used for the hero classification of a certain individual.
 The code uses a scikit-learn machine learning library to train a decision tree on a small dataset of certain characteristics seen in comics.
 The output will either label the individual as a hero or villain.
 Thus, we will be able to determine a random individual to be either a hero or villain based on the features (gender, mask, cape, human).

 **Dependencies**